MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 2. **Search for relevant tools**

-    The copilot orchestrator searches its tool catalog of installed and enabled plugins for an initial list of relevant skills.
+    The Copilot orchestrator searches its tool catalog of installed and enabled plugins for an initial list of relevant skills.

 3. **Reasoning**